Panaqolus albomaculatus

-Panaqolus albomaculatus is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the headwaters of the Napo River, the Marañón River, and the Ucayali River.
-The species reaches 12.4 cm (4.9 inches) SL.
+Panaqolus albomaculatus is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is found in Ecuador and Peru, where it occurs in the headwaters of the Napo River, the Marañón River, and the Ucayali River.
+This species reaches a standard length 12.4 cm.
 It is sometimes seen in the aquarium trade, where it is typically referred to either as the mustard-spot pleco, the orange-spot pleco, or by its L-number, which is LDA-031 (not to be confused with L-031, which refers to the species Parancistrus nudiventris).